nicolaslangley/sonos-bar-node/README.md

-####SonosController
+####SonosBar
 ================

-Sonos Controller using Node.js using [Node-Webkit](https://github.com/rogerwang/node-webkit).
+Sonos Menubar Controller for Mac OSX.

-Currently requires Node-Webkit 0.8.6
+Built using Node.js using [Node-Webkit 0.8.6](https://github.com/rogerwang/node-webkit).

 Note that the following packages had to be recompiled using `nw-gyp`:
 - `lame 1.0.3`